 When in doubt, get tested.
 If left untreated, gonorrhea can lead to infertility, PID, or ectopic pregnancies.
 Like chlamydia, gonorrhea requires a prescribed antibiotic medication to treat.

 Want to take a wild guess as to how you can prevent gonorrhea?
 Condoms!
 We know, we know — we sound like a broken record.
 But hey, at least we’re not Coach Carr.
 By all means, touch each other!
-Just make sure you’re effectively using protection or are sexually monogamous with someone you know is uninfected.
+Just make sure you’re effectively using sex protection products or are sexually monogamous with someone you know is uninfected.